mvrahden/go-enumer/README.md

 ### Single pass screening

-Thanks to [magic comments](#magic-comment-goenumer) `go-enumer` we can now determine all enums of a package in a single pass, making the code generation much more efficient.
+Thanks to [magic comments](#magic-comment-goenumer) `go-enumer` only needs one single `//go:generate` directive to screen an entire package.
+It can now determine all enums of a package in a single pass, reducing redundant scans and therefore making the code generation much more efficient.

 ### Magic comment `//go:enum`

 The magic comment `//go:enum` serves as a marker to detect all enums.
+It also enables config **mixins**.
-It also allows for a finegrained configuration on an enum type level, giving the ability to overwrite the global `generate` configuration.
+By supplying it with a finegrained configuration on an enum type level, we have the ability to overwrite the global `generate` configuration.

-The following example will generate `json` and `yaml` interfaces for the `Greeting` enum, while only generating `json` for all the other enums it can find.
+The following example will generate `json` interfaces for practically all enums it will detect, except for this specific `Greeting` enum, where it will generate `json` and `yaml` interfaces.

-Currently the magic comment supports for all configuration options, which are availble on a global configuration level.
+> The magic comment currently offers support for all configuration options, which are available on a global configuration level.

 ```go
 //go:generate github.com/mvrahden/go-enumer -serializers=json